suzuki-shunsuke/guide-github-action-renovate/docs/detail.md

 To filter the workflow by pull request's head branch, you have to use `push` event instead of `pull_request` event.
 And to get the pull request information on `push` event you have to use [8BitJonny/gh-get-current-pr](https://github.com/8BitJonny/gh-get-current-pr) or similar action.

+As I mentioned above, jobs of `renovate` workflow can't be added to `Status checks that are required.`, so even if this workflow fails a pull request could be merged.
+To prevent a pull request that `renovate` workflow fails from being merged automatically,